usaid-cs/yesterday-i-learned/biology.md

+1. An article suggests [we want to fit in](https://aeon.co/ideas/the-desire-to-fit-in-is-the-root-of-almost-all-wrongdoing). "[We do wrong] because we lack respect for ourselves."
+1. Chickens can fly, just not very well.
+Ostriches absolutely cannot fly.
+As an aside: chickens [were 1kg in the fifties](https://www.huffingtonpost.ca/entry/chickens-bred-bigger_n_5983142), but they are bred to 4kg now.
+1. Breathing in fumes from cleaning products is bad for you, [says this site](https://www.independent.co.uk/news/health/cleaning-products-lungs-damage-cigarettes-smoking-20-day-scientists-warning-a8214051.html).
+1. If consumed orally, THC becomes [11-hydroxy-THC](https://en.wikipedia.org/wiki/11-Hydroxy-THC), which is said to be more potent, but in reality just spikes faster, but stays in the body shorter.
+1. According to a spreadsheet you forgot you saved in 2015, Ecuadorians have the highest average penile volume (252 cm^3), almost 3 times that of Thailand's (lowest, 88 cm^3).
+1. Diabetes can cause renal failure.
+Dehydration can also cause renal failure.
+One symptom is pissing brown.
 1. You can get calcium from hard water, but since [you need to take it with fats and vitamins A and D](https://goaskalice.columbia.edu/answered-questions/calcium-hard-water), milk is vastly better as a medium.
 1. If microwave doesn't kill fruit flies because of their size, then microwave obviously doesn't kill bacteria, either.
 1. A [blockage of the ejaculatory duct](https://en.wikipedia.org/wiki/Ejaculatory_duct_obstruction) is not the same as a blockage of the vas deferens.
 The former prevents almost all semen to exit, whereas the latter only makes you infertile, at least temporarily.